 Days 11 - 13

 You have two full days to explore this fabulous eastern Nordic capital.
 We recommend a walking tour of the city, which is known for its great mixture of neo-classical buildings, orthodox style churches and bars and restaurant scene.
-You have the opportunity to visit the Senate Square, Uspenskij Cathedral, Parliament House, New Opera House, Sibelius Park & Monument and the Underground Temple.
+You have the opportunity to visit the Senate Square, Uspenski Cathedral, Parliament House, New Opera House, Sibelius Park & Monument and the Underground Temple.
 The included Helsinki card offers free entrance to almost 50 museums and use of public transportation.
 Need to take a break - head to the Kotiharjun Sauna, the last traditional wood-burning sauna in Helsinki.

 Optional Add Ons